Amitmakode/air-pressure-system-fault/README.md

 ```
 git init
 ```
-Note: This is going to initalize git in your source code.
+Note: This is going to initiate git in your source code.

 OR